Bruno Manser: Response by Malaysian federal government

 Malaysian Prime Minister Mahathir Mohamad blamed Manser for disrupting law and order.
 Mahathir wrote a letter to Manser, telling him that it was "about time that you stop your arrogance and your intolerable European superiority.
 You are no better than the Penan."
 In March 1992, Mahathir wrote another letter to Manser:

 Response by Sarawak state government

-The Sarawak government defended its logging policy by stating that revenue from timber sales is needed to feed more than 250,000 of the state population.
+The Sarawak government defended its logging policy by stating that revenue from timber sales is needed to feed more than 250,000 of the state's population.
 Sarawak Chief Minister Abdul Taib Mahmud said, "It is hoped that outsiders will not interfere in our internal affairs, especially people like Bruno Manser.
 The Sarawak government has nothing to hide.
 Ours is an open liberal society."
 Sarawak Minister of Housing and Public Health James Wong said that, "We don't want them [the Penan] running around [in jungles] like animals.
 No one has the ethical right to deprive the Penans of the right to assimilation into Malaysian society."
 The Sarawak government tightened the entry of foreign environmentalists, journalists, and film crews into the state, and allowed logging companies to hire criminal gangs to subdue the indigenous people.